Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

        - `max(dataset$column)`, where @c dataset is the name of the dataset (loaded from the @c "datasources" section), and @c column is the column name from the dataset.
 This will return the maximum value of the given column from the dataset.
+       - `n(dataset$column)`, where @c dataset is the name of the dataset (loaded from the @c "datasources" section), and @c column is the column name from the dataset.
+This will return the valid number of observations in the given column from the dataset.
 - @c "pages": contains an array of pages.
   - @c "name": contains a string value, representing the name of the page.
   - @c "rows": an array of rows, containing items to draw on the canvas.